-During the Examination Stage, in Year 9 students prepare for the rigour of GCSEs by exploring key texts needed for their GCSEs and developing planning skills.
-There is also increasing emphasis being put on literacy skills at this stage.
-In Year 10 students will be embarking on the new style GCSEs.
-These will be assessed at the end of Year 11 and will be 100% examination.
+In Year 10 students embark on their GCSEs.
+These are assessed at the end of Year 11 and are 100% exam-based, with no coursework element.
 Students in Year 10 and Year 11 will undertake the study of two separate qualifications: English Language GCSE and English Literature GCSE.
 The examination board is AQA.
-The new curriculum encourages a love of Literature and the ability to explore more challenging 19th century fiction and non-fiction texts.

 The Year 10 and 11 curriculum aims to promote our students’ ability to explore more challenging 19th century fiction and non-fiction texts, as well as aiming to encourage a love of literature and reading.